contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/03_turn-spreadsheet-to-api.md

 # Introduction

 This tutorial will show you how to create a custom web API that exposes data stored in a Google Spreasheet. <a href=" http://docs.google.com/" target="_blank">Google Spreadsheet</a> is a popular collaborative data editing tool within the Google Docs suite.
+You can import one Google Spreadsheet per wrapper.
+If you need data from several Google Spreadsheets, create one wrapper per Google Spreadsheet and import them in one single API.

 # Requirements